 - Copy of a valid passport

-- Certificate of English proficiency test – TOEFL/IETLS/C1 Advanced
+- Scorecard of English proficiency tests like TOEFL/IETLS/C1 Advanced.

 - A CV (if applicable)

 The next step in completing the application process to study in UK is to write a statement of purpose (SOP).
 This document is required from the student in order to know the details like educational qualifications, academic achievements, the purpose of perusing a course, career goals, etc.

 Alright!
 It’s time to sign up and fill the application form on the UCAS website.
 All the applications to UK universities are submitted through the portal of Universities and College Admission Service website.
 A single application form to study in UK will give you a chance to apply to 5 universities at once for 5 different courses.
 Also, this is also the time to pay the Immigration Health Surcharge.

 The next important step to study in UK is to apply for the issuance of a TIER-4 Student Visa.
 For this, you will be required to submit a list of documents including the acceptance letter from the concerned university.